 1. It is my opinion that the Yellow-bellied Sheath-tail Bat would only have potential foraging habitat over the scattered paddock trees of the proposed development area.
 Little to no roost habitat is available.
-The proposed offset area of tree corridors at a woodland density is a more preferred foraging habitat type for this species.
+The proposed offset area of Belah dominated tree corridors and a Weeping Myall remnant at a woodland density is the more preferred foraging habitat type for this species.

 2. It is my opinion that the Little Pied Bat would only have potential foraging habitat around the scattered paddock trees of the proposed development area.
 Little to no roost habitat is available.
-The proposed offset area of tree corridors at a woodland density is a more preferred foraging habitat type for this species.
+The proposed offset area of Belah dominated tree corridors and a Weeping Myall remnant at a woodland density is the more preferred foraging habitat type for this species.